- Location: Leuven, Belgium

 The number of courses a student must take depends on the amount of semester hours allotted per course.
 A student needs a minimum of 30 ECTS per semester to receive 4 Haverford College credits.
 The Dutch language course is mandatory.
 Fulfills Haverford’s language requirement.
 Students may audit a class with permission from the instructor, but no credit will be awarded.
 Major, minor, and concentration transfer credit will only be granted for courses in which students received a grade of a C or above.

-Art History, Biology, Business and Economics, Cultural Anthropology, Dutch, English Linguistics and Literature, Ethics, Feminine & Gender Studies, French Literature, German Literature, History, International Relations, Law, Linguistics, Medieval Studies, Peace and Conflict Studies, Public Policy, Psychology, Philosophy, Political Science, Sociology and Religion.
+Art History, Biology, Business and Economics, Computer Science, Cultural Anthropology, Dutch, English Linguistics and Literature, Ethics, Feminine & Gender Studies, French Literature, German Literature, History, International Relations, Law, Linguistics, Medieval Studies, Peace and Conflict Studies, Public Policy, Psychology, Philosophy, Political Science, Sociology and Religion.

 Note: Changes occur frequently.
 Students are responsible for finding the classes they need and consulting the official site of the institution.